FAQ: Indeed’s Approach to Privacy

 What is a Searchable resume?

-Searchable resumes may be available to anyone accessing our site.
-This includes users of Indeed’s Resume Search product, employers whose Company Page you may be following, and anyone with access to the URL associated with your searchable resume, such as search engines and other third parties that may crawl our Site.
-We offer you this visibility to help you find a job.
+Searchable Profiles on Indeed can be viewed or made available to anyone accessing our site.
+This includes Employers that Indeed believes may be interested in your Profile, users of Indeed’s Resume Search Program or Smart Sourcing, or anyone with access to the URL associated with your searchable Profile.
+We offer you the option to make your Profile searchable on the Site to help you find a job.

 How do I change my resume privacy settings?

-Changes made to your resume privacy settings may take a few days to complete, during which time a resume set to public, for example, may remain visible to employers and other users searching on Indeed.
+Changes made to your Profile privacy settings may take a few days to complete, during which time a profile set to searchable , for example, may remain visible to employers and other users searching on Indeed.

 What are resume review services?